yasiryagi/helpdesk/roles/council-members/README.md

 - decrease the stake of a Lead (in case the exchange rate has made the stake bigger than "justifiable")

 ### Managing Community KPIs
-The concept and examples of Community KPIs is explained [here](/community-kpis), so this section will rather focus on the Councils role in them as Project Managers.
+The concept and some examples of Community KPIs are explained [here](/community-kpis), so this section will rather focus on the Council's role in these as Project Managers.
 What this entails exactly will vary depending on the type, complexity, and stage of the active Community KPIs themselves, but "good" Project Management will be rewarded through the [Council KPIs](#council-kpis).

 A Community KPI will in general be graded based on deliverables, with conditions similar to what is described [here](#council-deliverables).